-It is not presently expected that any matters other than the election of directors and ratification of independent auditors will be brought before the meeting.
+It is not presently expected that any matters other than those set forth in the Notice and this Proxy Statement will be brought before the meeting.
 If, however, other matters do come before the meeting, it is the intention of the persons named as representatives in the accompanying proxy to vote in accordance with their best judgment on such matters.